End-to-end TLS with Azure Front Door

 If a specific version is selected, autorotation isn’t supported.
 You've will have to reselect the new version manually to rotate certificate.
 It takes up to 24 hours for the new version of the certificate/secret to be deployed.

 You'll need to ensure that the service principal for Front Door has access to the key vault.
 Refer to how to grant access to your key vault.
-The updated certificate rollout operation by Azure Front Door won't cause any production down time provided the subject name or subject alternate name (SAN) for the certificate didn't changed.
+The updated certificate rollout operation by Azure Front Door won't cause any production downtime, as long as the subject name or subject alternate name (SAN) for the certificate hasn't changed.

 Supported cipher suites

-For Windows 10 and later versions, we recommend enabling one or both of the ECDHE cipher suites for better security.
-CBC ciphers are enabled to support Windows 8.1, 8, and 7 operating systems.
-The DHE cipher suites will be disabled in the future.
+For Windows 10 and later versions, we recommend enabling one or both of the ECDHE_GCM cipher suites for better security.
+Windows 8.1, 8, and 7 aren't compatible with these ECDHE_GCM cipher suites.
+The ECDHE_CBC and DHE cipher suites have been provided for compatibility with those operating systems.

-Using custom domains with TLS1.0/1.1 enabled the following cipher suites are supported:
+When using custom domains with TLS 1.0 and 1.1 enabled, the following cipher suites are supported: